 9 "Seven weeks you shall number to you.
 Begin to number the seven weeks from the time when you begin to put the sickle to the grain.
 10 And you shall keep the feast of weeks to the LORD your God with a tribute of a voluntary-offering of your hand, which you shall give to the LORD your God, according as the LORD your God has blessed you.
-11 And you shall rejoice before the LORD your God—you, your son, your daughter, your man-servant, your maid-servant, the Levite who is within your gates, the stranger, the fatherless, and the widow who are among you—in the place which the LORD your God has chosen to place his name there.
-12 And you shall remember that you were a bond-man in Egypt.
+11 And you shall rejoice before the LORD your God—you, your son, your daughter, your man-servant, your woman-servant, the Levite who is within your gates, the stranger, the fatherless, and the widow who are among you—in the place which the LORD your God has chosen to place his name there.
+12 And you shall remember that you were a slave in Egypt.
 And you shall observe and do these statutes.

 13 "You shall observe the feast of tabernacles seven days after you have gathered in your grain and your wine.
-14 And you shall rejoice in your feast—you, your son, your daughter, your man-servant, your maid-servant, the Levite, the stranger, the fatherless, and the widow who are within your gates.
+14 And you shall rejoice in your feast—you, your son, your daughter, your man-servant, your woman-servant, the Levite, the stranger, the fatherless, and the widow who are within your gates.
 15 Seven days you shall keep a solemn feast to the LORD your God in the place which the LORD chooses, because the LORD your God shall bless you in all your increase and in all the works of your hands; therefore, you shall surely rejoice.

 16 "Three times in a year all your males shall appear before the LORD your God in the place which he chooses: in the feast of unleavened bread, in the feast of weeks, and in the feast of tabernacles.
 And they shall not appear before the LORD empty.
 17 Every man shall give as he is able, according to the blessing of the LORD your God which he has given you.